andrasq/node-docs/promises-guide.md

 ### promise.then( resolveHandler, rejectHandler )

-Creates a new promise that will take on the state returned by the handler function.
-The handler is be called when the thenable promise settles, until then the promise is `pending`.
-If the thenable promise has already settled, the handler is called immediately.
+Creates a new promise that will fulfill with the value returned by the handler function.
+The handler is called once the thenable promise settles, until then the new promise remains `pending`.
 The handler is called as a function, from the system call stack.
-If the thenable promise fulfills with value, `resolveHandler(value)` will be called;
-if the thenable rejects with a reson, `rejectHandler(reason)` will be called.
-In both cases, the handler's return value (including undefined) will be used to settle or resolve the new promise.
-Note that the new promise is always fulfilled, independent of whether the thenable promise rejected or fulfilled; the only time the new promise rejects is if the handler throws; in that case the new promise will reject with the thrown value as the reject reason.
+If the thenable promise fulfilled with value, `resolveHandler(value)` is called; if the thenable rejected with a reson, `rejectHandler(reason)` is called.
+In both cases, the new promise will fulfill or resolve with the return value of the andler function (including undefined).
+Note that the new promise is always _fulfilled_, even if the thenable promise rejected; the only time the new promise rejects is if the handler throws.
+If the handler throws, the new promise rejects with the thrown value used as the reason.

 ## Thenables